Richa-12y/jsnotes/README.md

 In this example, the getRandomName arrow function selects a random first name and last name from predefined arrays and combines them to form a random full name.
 Each time you call getRandomName(), you'll get a different random name.

+ChatGPT 3.5

+User
+teach me JavaScript Errors
+Throw, and Try...Catch...Finally with real time exmaple

+let's delve into JavaScript errors and how to handle them using throw, try...catch, and finally.

+1. throw Statement:
+In JavaScript, you can manually generate errors using the throw statement.
+This is particularly useful when you encounter a situation where your code cannot proceed due to some unexpected condition.
+Here's a basic example:

+javascript
+Copy code
+function divide(x, y) {
+    if (y === 0) {
+        throw new Error("Cannot divide by zero!");
+    }
+    return x / y;
+}

+try {
+    console.log(divide(10, 0));
+} catch (error) {
+    console.error("Error caught:", error.message);
+}